jacoelho/example/README.md

-# example
+# example cookbook

-TODO: Enter the cookbook description here.
+Example how to create and test a chef custom resource.